 Viento State Park: 8 Frozen Phalanges

-On the map, it’s labeled without imagination, so I dub it Cootie Cove.
+It’s unimaginatively labeled Government Cove on the map, but I dub it Cootie Cove.
 You’ll see why in a minute.

-Holy crap, the perfection of this place is unbelievable!
-Every inch is arranged like a pristine Japanese garden.
-Moss, boulders, cliffs, trees, and little meadows are all playing off of one another.
-It never ceases to amaze me how incomparably nature tops everything we manage to create.
-I want to linger but I can’t feel my lips.There is no one here, which thrills me to the bone.
-The user trail is clean and “dry.”
-Frozen is a kind of dry.
-The trail curves gently along the shore, weaving in and out of golden alders lit up like neon lights in the late afternoon sun.
-I can smell the sweet must of their fallen leaves under my feet.
-On the leeward side, the hill blocks the wind completely and that sun feels damned good.I desperately want to lay down in the dry grass and soak up the ambiance but I’m getting tired and the rest of that chicken sandwich is all the way back in the truck.
-Starvation and a 25-degree wind chill is a recipe for 15 minutes of infamy on the evening news: “Her body was completely frozen by the time rescue crews arrived.
-They used chisels to separate her ass from the rock.”
+The perfection of the place is unbelievable, every inch is arranged like a Japanese garden.
+Moss, boulders, cliffs, trees–it never ceases to amaze me how effortlessly and incomparably nature tops everything we manage to put together.
+I want to linger but I can’t feel my lips.There is no one here, which thrills me to the bone, and the trail is dry.
+(Frozen is a kind of dry.)
+It curves gently along the shore, weaving in and out of golden alders lit up like neon lights in the late afternoon sun.
+I can smell the sweet must of their fallen leaves.
+On the leeward side, the hill blocks the wind completely and the sun feels damned good.I desperately want to lay down in the dry grass and soak up the ambiance but I’m getting tired and the rest of that chicken sandwich is all the way back in the truck.
+Starvation and a 25-degree wind chill is a recipe for infamy on the evening news: “Her body was completely frozen by the time rescue crews arrived.
+They used chisels to separate her ass from the ground.”

-There is a gigantic, writhing mass of American Coots out in the surf.
-Thousands upon thousands are packed together butt to beak like Oreos in a box, cute little bodies in a flotilla so large that I must take six photos to capture just half the flock.
-(Zoom in below twice to find da cooties.)
+There is a gigantic, writhing mass of American Coots bobbing out there in the surf.
+Thousands upon thousands are packed together butt to beak like Oreos in a box, cute little black bodies in a moving flotilla so large that I must take six photos to capture half the flock.
+(Click twice for cooties.)

-This avian raft is constantly moving and morphing like an oil slick.
+The avian raft is constantly moving and morphing like an oil slick.
 It flows with the wind, the river, and the social implications of birdy rush hour.
-A random section of individuals is constantly taking to the air, flapping around spastically, and settling down on top of somebody else.
-Then, that group has to renegotiate seating.This makes it impossible to take an accurate count without three Red Bulls and a clicker but I tally a section and multiply it by the length of the formation.
+A random section of individuals is always taking to the air, flapping around spastically, and settling down on top of somebody else.
+Then, that group has to renegotiate seating.This makes it impossible to take an accurate count without methamphetamines and a clicker but I tally a section and multiply it by the length of the formation.
 That can’t be right; I count again.
 And again.
-My god, there are over 3000 birds out there, minus half a dozen civilly disobedient mallards.
+Holy crap, there are over 3000 birds out there, minus half a dozen civilly disobedient mallards.
 That’s a serious case of cooties.The wind is too high to pick out their calls but I imagine it sounds something like this, times 3000.
-I stand there for awhile trying to make out just one squawk over the roar of meteorology.
-Then, I sit in a warm truck with the window rolled down, listening.
-Then, I roll the window up.
+I stand there for awhile trying to make out just one squawk over the roar of air.
+Then, I sit in a warm truck with the window rolled down, still listening.
+Then, I roll the window up and aim the heaters at my cheeks.
 Then, I get pieces of fried chicken on my scarf and drive home without feeling the steering wheel for several miles.